rudwo8134/Ontarioroomproject/README.md

   2. add the new heropage
   3. add the intro page
   4. add the featurepage
+  5. add the calltoaction
+  6. add the contactform
+  7. add the testmonials
+  -finish the new home design. it need to discuss

 -to do
 change the data format